 The balloons are attached to fishing wire (which is threaded through the tails a couple times with a needle) and taped to the ceiling.

 The drink station was also organized into 3 main sections: spirits on the left, mixers at center, and bar tools/garnishes to the right.
 I really wanted to stick to the party’s color palette here, so alcohol and mixers were poured into decanters and given themed labels.
-(The labels are also included in the free printables.)
+(The labels are also included in the Modern Witch printables.)

 There was definitely no problem finding cute witch themed cocktail napkins to match… especially at this time of year!